Johanne Sacreblu: Production

-On her TikTok account, user Camila D. Aurora expressed her dissatisfaction with Emilia Pérez as a Mexican trans woman, feeling misrepresented by the French film.
-Her video reached thousands of people, leading to the idea of creating a short film to mock Emilia Pérez while also protesting the way international cinema portrays Latin American realities.
-On January 16, Camila Aurora launched a GoFundMe campaign to finance the film and released it just a few days later.
+Camila D. Aurora, a Mexican trans woman, expressed dissatisfaction with Emilia Pérez on her TikTok account.
+Her video reached thousands of people, leading to the idea of creating a short film that would mock Emilia Pérez and protest how international cinema portrays Latin American realities.
+Camila Aurora launched a GoFundMe campaign to finance the film on January 16, 2025; it reached its goal a few days later.

 Critical reception

 Audience

-The public reception of the short film has been overwhelmingly positive.
-Due to Johanne Sacreblu's success, many clips went viral online, with consideration for a theatrical screening in Mexican cinemas.
-An extended version of Johanne Sacreblu, with an unreleased song, was shown in theaters in Mexico on February 14.
-The ticket sales will go to madres buscadoras, a women's rights organization, and civil society organizations.
+Public reception of Johanne Sacreblu has been overwhelmingly positive, so much that it was considered for a theatrical release in Mexico.
+Many clips from the film went viral and an extended version of the film was shown in theaters in Mexico on February 14, 2025, complete with an unreleased song.
+The ticket sales from the release were pledged to madres buscadoras and other civil society organizations.